-In conclusion, many differences exist within the euro area, which are in turn reflected in different "benchmark optimal" monetary conditions.
-Are these differences large enough to be meaningful?
-The barometer and thermometer cannot answer this question.
+European University Institute.
+In conclusion, many differences exist within the euro area, which are in turn reflected in different "benchmark optimal" monetary conditions. differences large enough to be meaningful?
+The barometer and thermometer The Author(s) cannot answer this question.
 For this, we need a better assessment of the flexibility of available adjustment mechanisms.
 This is the subject of Section 4.